MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/change-default-sharing-link.md

 > [!NOTE]
 > This setting does not affect Outlook Web App, Outlook 2016, or Office clients prior to Office 2016.

-To change the setting, navigate to the SharePoint Online admin center:
+## Change the default link type (organization-wide) in the classic SharePoint admin center

+> [!NOTE]
+> For info about changing this setting in the OneDrive admin center or the new SharePoint admin center, see [Manage sharing in OneDrive and SharePoint](/onedrive/manage-sharing).

 1. Sign in to Office 365 as a global admin or SharePoint admin.

 2. Select the app launcher icon ![The app launcher icon in Office 365](media/e5aee650-c566-4100-aaad-4cc2355d909f.png) in the upper-left and choose **Admin** to open the Office 365 admin center.
 (If you don't see the Admin tile, you don't have Office 365 administrator permissions in your organization.)

 3. In the left pane, choose **Admin centers** \> **SharePoint**.

-## Change the default link type (SharePoint Online global setting)

-1. In the left pane, choose **sharing**.
+4. In the left pane, choose **sharing**.

-2. Under **Default link type** choose the option you want to show by default when a user gets a link.
+5. Under **Default link type** choose the option you want to show by default when a user gets a link.

     ![Default link type dialog box](media/4dc58d77-dccd-474f-b0fb-8ff8b3f1c088.png)

-3. Under **Default link permission** choose whether you want the default permission to be view or edit.
+6. Under **Default link permission** choose whether you want the default permission to be view or edit.

     ![Screenshot of default link permissions which are view and edit.](media/17172082-7cc4-44e4-9b73-3a0ea9acc577.png)